PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold/README.md

 Reproduction of [AlphaFold 2](https://doi.org/10.1038/s41586-021-03819-2) with [PaddlePaddle](https://github.com/paddlepaddle/paddle).

 [HelixFold](https://arxiv.org/abs/2207.05477) currently provides a PaddlePaddle implementation of the AlphaFold training/inference pipeline in GPU and DCU.
 We try to reproduce all the training details as stated in the AF2 paper.
-As for the inference pipeline, we reproduce exactly the same results as the original open source inference code (v2.0.1) including recycle and ensembling.
+As for the inference pipeline, we reproduce exactly the same results as the original open source inference codes (v2.0.1) including recycle and ensembling.

 The installation prerequisites are different for the training/inference pipeline in GPU and DCU.
 The following links provide detailed instructions to run HelixFold.